MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 You can self sign bundles during release and verify their signatures before installation of update.
 For more info about Code Signing please refer to [relevant code-push documentation section](cli.md#code-signing).

-In order to configure Public Key for bundle verification you need to add record in `Info.plist` with name `CodePushPublicKey` and string value of public key content.
+In order to configure a Public Key for bundle verification you need to add a record in `Info.plist` with the name `CodePushPublicKey` and string value of public key content.
 Example:

 ```xml
 <plist version="1.0">